1:30-3:30pm, repeated 4-6pm | 2 Credit Hours

 Annie Morien is a dermatology physician assistant (PA-C) with extensive clinical experience diagnosing and treating patients with various skin diseases.
 Also a licensed massage therapist and teacher at the Florida School of Massage in Gainesville, she teaches skin disease workshops to practicing massage therapists.
 Morien is also the author of “Skin Condition--A Massage Therapists Guide.”

-Discuss the risks for infestation, how these critters invade environments and transfer to humans, massage contraindications and signs/symptoms of infestations.
-Also learn protocols for cleaning up your practice in case of accidental infestations, as well as the steps to take to prevent re-infestation.
+Discuss the risks for infestation, how critters invade environments and transfer to humans, massage contraindications and signs/symptoms of infestations.
+Also learn protocols for cleaning up your practice in case of accidental infestations, as well as steps to prevent re-infestation.